MANASMATHUR/MANASMATHUR/README.md

 ## 🚀 About Me

-- 👀 Interested in building real-world applications
+- 👀 Interested in building real-world application
 - 🌱 Currently learning and building with **Agentic AI and MCP Servers**
 - 💞️ Open to collaborating on open source projects